 - Asana = pose

-- Strengthens the muscles in the back body, especially the back, glutes, and triceps
+- Strengthens the back, glutes, and triceps.

-- Improves overall posture
+- Improves overall posture.

-- Stimulates energetic centers in the body, primarily the chakras located in the navel, heart, and throat
+- Stimulates energetic centers in the body, primarily the chakras located in the navel, heart, and throat.

 The seed mantra for the heart is “yam.”
 Reciting this simple yet powerful mantra will encourage your heart to open and balance with your other energy centers.